FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 What does it do?
 ================

-It provides a graphical modeler to define domain models and their relations as well as associated controllers with basic actions.
+It provides a graphical modeler to define domain objects and their relations as well as associated controllers with basic actions.
 It also provides a properties form to define extension metadata, frontend plugins and backend modules that use the previously defined controllers